D-PLACE/dplace-data/datasets/README.md

   - `glottocode_comment`: Comment on the assignment of a glottocode to this society.
 - `societies_mapping.csv`: A CSV file mapping society IDs to similar societies in other datasets.

-If a dataset provides societies (possibly exclusively), it is considered a "soceity set" as well (or exclusively).
+If a dataset provides societies (possibly exclusively), it is considered a "society set" as well (or exclusively).
 While the D-PLACE web interface distinguishes these two ways of contributing to D-PLACE, the data model does not - because this property can be computed.